-'Return-seeking assets' target a higher expected return than that of risk reducing/matching assets and typically have a higher associated volatility, relative to liabilities.
+'Return-seeking' assets target a higher expected return than that of risk reducing/matching assets and typically have a higher associated volatility, relative to liabilities.
 These assets would typically involve equities and could possibly include alternative asset classes such as different types of absolute return and hedge funds, infrastructure, property and illiquid credit approaches.
 Assets used to predominantly manage liquidity and cashflows within the Secure Income portfolio are also deemed 'Return-seeking'.

-'Risk-reducing (or matching) assets' have characteristics that are broadly similar in nature to the liabilities.
-These assets are predominantly government or corporate bonds and could also possibly include other financial instruments such as interest rate and inflation swaps, credit default swaps and cash.
+'Risk-reducing' (or matching) assets have characteristics that are broadly similar in nature to the liabilities.
+These assets are government or corporate bonds and other financial instruments such as interest rate and inflation swaps, credit default swaps and cash.